-The Textbook and Supply stores at Pearl River Community College offer a full range of textbooks, workbooks, review books and study guides.
+The Textbook and Supply stores at Pearl River Community College offer a full range of ebooks, textbooks, workbooks, review books and study guides.
 Textbooks are available for all PRCC courses which require books.
-Purchase textbooks may be sold back to the bookstore in many cases at the end of the Fall and Spring semesters.
-The Supply Store offers a complete selection of school supplies, calculators, tape recorders, backpacks, scrubs, and the like.
+Purchased textbooks may be sold back to the bookstore in many cases at the end of the Fall and Spring semesters.
+The Supply Store offers a complete selection of school supplies, calculators, computers, backpacks, scrubs, and the like.
 In addition, a vast selection of PRCC collegiate wear and other gift items are available.
 Those students with excess financial aid credit on their business office accounts may charge their purchases of textbooks and educational materials and supplies to those accounts during the first six weeks of the semester.
-The full range of services are available on the Poplarville and Hattiesburg campuses as well as the Hancock Center location.
+The full range of services are available on the Poplarville and Hattiesburg campuses.